koenrane/KR-new-site/content/import/seeking-power-is-often-convergently-instrumental-in-mdps.md

 Speaking to the broader debate taking place in the AI research community, I think a productive stance will involve investigating and understanding these results in more detail, getting curious about unexpected phenomena, and seeing how the numbers crunch out in reasonable models.

-From _Optimal Policies Tend to Seek Power_:
+> [!quote] Optimal Policies Tend to Seek Power
 > In the context of MDPs, we formalized a reasonable notion of power and showed conditions under which optimal policies tend to seek it.
 We believe that our results suggest that in general, reward functions are best optimized by seeking power.
 We caution that in realistic tasks, learned policies are rarely optimal – our results do not mathematically _prove_ that hypothetical superintelligent RL agents will seek power.
 We hope that this work and its formalisms will foster thoughtful, serious, and rigorous discussion of this possibility.

-# **Acknowledgements**
+> [!thanks] Acknowledgements
+>

-This work was made possible by the Center for Human-Compatible AI, the Berkeley Existential Risk Initiative, and the Long-Term Future Fund.
+> This work was made possible by the Center for Human-Compatible AI, the Berkeley Existential Risk Initiative, and the Long-Term Future Fund.
+>

-Logan Smith ([`elriggs`](https://www.lesswrong.com/users/`elriggs`)) spent an enormous amount of time writing Mathematica code to compute power and measure in arbitrary toy MDPs, saving me from computing many quintuple integrations by hand.
+> Logan Smith ([`elriggs`](https://www.lesswrong.com/users/`elriggs`)) spent an enormous amount of time writing Mathematica code to compute power and measure in arbitrary toy MDPs, saving me from computing many quintuple integrations by hand.
 I thank Rohin Shah for his detailed feedback and brainstorming over the summer of 2019, and I thank Andrew Critch for significantly improving this work through his detailed critiques.
 Last but not least, thanks to:
+>

-1. Zack M. Davis, Chase Denecke, William Ellsworth, Vahid Ghadakchi, Ofer Givoli, Evan Hubinger, Neale Ratzlaff, Jess Riedel, Duncan Sabien, Davide Zagami, and `TheMajor` for feedback on version 1 of this post.
+> 1. Zack M. Davis, Chase Denecke, William Ellsworth, Vahid Ghadakchi, Ofer Givoli, Evan Hubinger, Neale Ratzlaff, Jess Riedel, Duncan Sabien, Davide Zagami, and `TheMajor` for feedback on version 1 of this post.
-2. Alex Appel (diffractor), Emma Fickel, Vanessa Kosoy, Steve Omohundro, Neale Ratzlaff, and Mark Xu for reading / giving feedback on version 2 of this post.
+> 2. Alex Appel (diffractor), Emma Fickel, Vanessa Kosoy, Steve Omohundro, Neale Ratzlaff, and Mark Xu for reading / giving feedback on version 2 of this post.

 <hr/>